When nonprofits have hosted the same event for years, it's common to reach a plateau.

 If your event includes a live auction, a big piece of the puzzle is learning to cater to your top tier of spenders.
 Who has the greatest propensity to spend at your event?
 And how can you customize the live auction so everybody wants to participate - but only the top few percent can actually afford to?

-In today's post, learn concrete strategies for identifying and targeting the top tier of spenders at your fundraising auction.
+In this post, learn concrete strategies for identifying and targeting the top tier of spenders at your fundraising auction.
 Mastering this concept will empower you to raise more than ever before.

 Understand your audience